 Chinese CHN9 S1 French FRE9 S1 Japanese JPN9 S1 Semester 1 Let's Go Shopping!
 Learn the language of shopping and share shopping experiences.
 Out and About Discussing your free time and social outings.
-Let's celebrate!
 Are you Busy?
 Discussing your daily routine.
-School Life Feed Me!
+Feed Me!
 Learn all about Chinese and international cuisine as well as fast food.
+Let's celebrate!
 Celebrations and festivals in France and in Australia.
-Learning is fun!
+School Life Learning is fun!
 Chinese CHN9 S2 French FRE9 S2 Japanese JPN9 S2 Semester 2 Let's Have Fun!
 Discuss your favourite sports, leisure activities and weather.
 Let's Travel!
 Countries of the world and discussing holidays, transport and accommodation.
 My Space Describe your home and neighbourhood.
-Let's Make a Snowman!
 Let's Travel!
 Share travel experiences and make travel plans.
 Let Them Eat Cake!
 French food culture and international cuisine.
+Let's Make a Snowman!
 Discuss a range of seasonal activities and the weather.